phansch/mini_rfc_for_cargo_lint_configuration/README.md

 tools for their lints.
 See the _Prior art and Rust_ section above for a small discussion of this problem.

-If we find a solution to `Cargo.toml` not being sharable accross projects, we consider it to be the best approach mainly because the file is already present in every Cargo project.
+If we find a solution to `Cargo.toml` not being shareable across projects, we consider it to be the best approach mainly because the file is already present in every Cargo project.